storybookjs/marko/docs/addons/configure-addons.md

 Presets offload the burden of configuration from the user to the addon.
 They are convenient for integrating libraries with Storybook.
 Let's look at an example.

-Many libraries require that the app be wrapped by a Provider.
+Many libraries require that the app be wrapped by a `Provider`.
 Which then provides data to components down the tree.
-For example, CSS-in-JS libraries use a ThemeProvider to access your theme.
-Presets can describe such behaviour.
-So, when the user installs the addon in their Storybook, all stories will automatically be wrapped by the ThemeProvider.
-Allowing folks to start using your library with Storybook, with just 1 line of config!
+For example, CSS-in-JS libraries use a `ThemeProvider` to access the app's theme.
+Presets can describe behavior like adding wrappers automatically, without users having to do any manual configuration.
+If a user installs an addon that has Presets, the addon can instruct Storybook to wrap all stories in `ThemeProvider`.
+This allows folks to start using your library with Storybook, with just 1 line of config!

 For more on presets, see: [Write a preset addon](./writing-presets)